-Tachycardia Nursing Diagnosis & Care Plan
+Tachycardia: Nursing Diagnoses & Care Plans

 Tachycardia is the rapid pumping of the heart at a rate of more than 100 beats per minute.
 It is a typical response to exercise or stress.
 However, if the cause is unknown or left untreated, it may result in severe health conditions such as stroke, heart failure, or cardiac arrest.
-There are several types … Read more
+Types There are several … Read more

-Bradycardia Nursing Diagnosis & Care Plan
+Bradycardia: Nursing Diagnoses & Care Plans

 Bradycardia is an abnormally slow heart rhythm.
 A normal heart rate is between 60 to 100 beats per minute.
 With bradycardia, the rate is less than 60 beats per minute.
 Bradycardia results from an abnormality in the sinus node, the heart’s natural pacemaker.
 A disruption in the sinus node can cause slow or missed beats. … Read more